 - Economic conditions and market fluctuations

 Understanding these factors can help you align your messaging with supporters’ preferences and larger social, cultural, and economic factors.
-For example, if you know that the economy is suffering and unemployment rates are high, you might adjust your appeals to express how much of a difference even small donations make.
-Or, you could rally volunteers to phone their representatives if a regressive law is about to be passed in your state.
+If you know that the economy is suffering and unemployment rates are high, you might adjust your appeals to express how much of a difference small donations make.

 Here are some tips for completing each part of the analysis: